Open Nav

 Withings thermometer

 At first sight, Withings Thermo looks like a classical thermometer, yet the difference is significant.
-Its 16 infra-red sensors provide instant temperature reading from temporal artery which is considered an area which temperature correlates most closely with body temperature (taking into account forehead readings, of course).
+Its 16 infrared sensors provide an instant temperature reading from the temporal artery.
+This area is considered to have a temperature that correlates most closely with the body's core temperature (taking into account forehead readings, of course).

 Another interesting method of measuring temperature is using Aidmed One.
 It is a chest wearable sensor that can measure your temperature on an ongoing basis.
-It is all the more important insofar as only a 24-hour temperature measurement may reveal significant trends: Is the fever subsiding?
+It's even more important because only a 24-hour temperature measurement can reveal significant trends: Is the fever subsiding?
 Is it possible that I feel worse because the low-grade fever is returning?

 Additionally, the measurement itself does not have to be limited to merely transferring health data.
 When we exercise, our body starts to heat up significantly and long overheating can have negative effects.
 Detecting this will be possible only if temperature is continuously monitored.

 Aidmed One takes readings directly from the chest.
-This area is close to heart which is why there is blood circulation there that allows very precise measurements.
+This area is close to heart which is why there is blood circulation, which allows for very precise measurements.

 Summary

-To sum up, in order to enable iPhone to measure body temperature, it must be integrated with external sensors.
+To sum up, for an iPhone to accurately measure body temperature, it must be integrated with external sensors.
 Some of the solutions enable a simple and quick scan of the temple without a necessity of touching the skin.
 Others, however, have benefits that could not be obtained with use of conventional methods.

-Finally, it is worth to mention a whole range of applications which can be used to record the measurements.
+Finally, it's worth mentioning a whole range of applications which can be used to record the measurements.
 Body Temperature Recorder is an example here.
 Its main functionality is saving temperature measurements from previous days.
 You can also draw trend lines to see how your body temperature changes over time.
 It’s also possible to record symptoms such as muscle soreness or sore throat that you can feel when your body temperature is increased.
+The second one is the Aidlab app, which, in addition to manually collecting and adding readings, also has rich reporting features that allow you to save reports as PDFs for later analysis.

 Cover image from freepik.com